cuicorey/FINA4350-GroupProject/docs/README.md

 ## Investigating Business Impact of COVID-19 through Nature Language Processing of Financial Reports and Earning Conference Call Transcripts

-The project aims to use ***Natural Language Processing*** (NLP) quantitatively analyze the effect of COVID-19 on some companies and industries.
-This blog will walk you through the techniques used for web scraping and data preprocessing and introduce the packages for sentiment analysis.
-The program language in theis project is based on Python 3.
+The project aims to use ***Natural Language Processing*** (NLP) quantitatively to analyze the effect of COVID-19 on some companies and industries.
+This blog will walk you through the techniques used for web scraping, data preprocessing, and sentiment analysis.
+The program language in use is based on Python 3.

 ### Content
 - [Web Scraping and Data Preprocessing](#web-scraping-and-data-preprocessing)